 Packaging is not only a fundamental tool to protect, preserve and enhance products but at the end of the supply chain it becomes waste with an environmental impact that needs to be minimized.

-To improve the sorting of packaging waste, while at the same time increasing consumers’ awareness of the correct disposal methods, a system for the environmental labeling of packaging has been established.
+In order to improve the sorting of packaging waste and increase consumers’ awareness of the correct disposal methods, a system for the Eco-labelling of packaging has been established.

-After several delays, this system will come into effect in 2023, to enable companies to give consumers full information about the environmental characteristics of their packaging in a clear, transparent and straightforward way.
-Here’s what the regulations say.
+After several delays, this system will become effective in 2023 and it is aimed to enable companies to give consumers full information about the environmental characteristics of their packaging in a clear, transparent and straightforward way.
+Let’s see what the regulations requires.

-Environmental labeling of packaging is an evolution of the system currently used.
-This new label is more digitalized, easy to read and contains more complete information, so that consumers are better informed about where packaging materials end up and to aid the collection, reuse, recovery and recycling of packaging.
+Eco-labelling of packaging is an evolution of the currently used system.
+This new label is more digitalized, easy to read and contains more complete information, so that consumers are better informed about where packaging materials needs to end up and to ease the collection, reuse, recovery and recycling of packaging.

-The new environmental labeling of packaging contains the following information:
+The new Eco-labelling of packaging contains the following information:

 - Type of packaging, indicated by a full description or a graphic (e.g. a tub, flask, can or bottle);